Cerenaut/WMAR/README.md

 ## Tips
 - Adjust SLURM directives (partition, GPU type, memory, time) to your cluster.
+- Each config file contains the sequence of tasks (or single task), seed, and method.
-- Keep configs sorted and align seeds across algorithms to simplify comparisons.
+- Keep configs sorted and align seeds across methods to simplify comparisons.
 - Log files in `logs/` will follow the `%A_%a` pattern; ensure the directory exists before launching jobs.